Efthymios-Stathakis/vs-detection/README.md

 - N_CATEGORIES: 2
 - METHOD: mfcc_small

-Important note: You need to ensure that the files `train_model.sh` and `run_inference.sh` are executable.
+**Important note #1**: You need to ensure that the files `train_model.sh` and `run_inference.sh` are executable.
 To do this manually, one can simply execute the following commands on the project root folder.

 ```bash
 user123 % chmod +x train_model.sh
 user123 % chmod +x run_inference.sh
 ```

-Important note: When running inference on the provided samples, make sure that you use a combination for which you have trained a model!
+**Important note #2**: When running inference on the provided samples, make sure that you use a combination for which you have trained a model!